 - Clear BMW fault codes stored in the airbag module.

-Keep in mind that a basic code reader can not clear BMW airbag codes.
+Remember that a basic code reader can not clear BMW airbag codes.

 Bypassing BMW BST Sensor

 CAUTION!
 This fix is not recommended.

 If the BST sensor exploded (ignited), it SHOULD be replaced.
 Some BMW owners decide to bypass the BST sensor by cutting the wires to the sensor and installing a resistor.
 This allows you to clear the airbag light but disables a key safety feature.

 Two small wires that go to the BST sensor (near battery positive terminal) are shorted with a resistor to bypass the BST sensor.
 A 2-ohm resistor is installed at the end of the wires bypassing the BST sensor.
 This will emulate a working BMW sensor, and the airbag light codes are reset using a BMW scanner.